nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 #### Result

-Updates the task with the new specified start and end datetime, description as well as tag
+Updates the task with the new specified start and end datetime, description as well as tag.

 > Updated Task: Meeting 1 Starting from: 01-04-17 1200 until 01-04-17 1800 Details: Anywhere Tags: [Work]